sipolac/cryptogram-solver/README.md

 ```

 where `lamb_start` is the starting lambda (at the beginning of the optimization), `lamb_end` is the ending lambda, `n` is the number of iterations in the optimization, `linspace` is a function that returns evenly spaced numbers over a specified interval (a basic version of [numpy's implementation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linspace.html)), and `poisson` is a function that draws a sample from a poisson distribution given a lambda parameter.
 Note that a lambda greater than zero gives you *additional* swaps; if `lamb_start` and `lamb_end` are both zero, then in every iteration you swap only once.

-## Alternative approach

-The main alternative to a statistical approach is a dictionary-based approach, where you solve recursively word-by-word—keeping track of all possibilities—and score using something like negative log likelihood.
-I didn't go down this route because I just found simulated annealing much more theoretically appealing.

-You can try both approaches (statistical and dictionary) on [quipqiup.com](https://quipqiup.com/), created by University of Michigan professor [Edwin Olson](https://april.eecs.umich.edu/people/ebolson/).
-Olsen's implementations result in solve times that are pretty similar.

 # Dependencies